bglnelissen/slideToolkit/guides/INSTALL.Ubuntu 12.04 LTS - Precise Pangolin.md

 ./configure && make && sudo make install && make clean
 ```
 #### Step 9 - Download the slideToolkit
-Download the latest version of the slideToolkit from github.
-And add it to your PATH.
+Download and install the latest version of the slideToolkit from github.
+First create and go to the git directory, then download the slideToolkit.

 ```
 mkdir -p ~/git/ && cd ~/git